sandhyashevatre/capstone-new/README.md

 - **Description:** Get all inactive SIM cards.
 - **Response:**
   - `200 OK`: An array of inactive SIM cards.

-### Additional Endpoints

-- You can find more endpoints in the API documentation for managing MSISDN, ICCID, and IMEI entities.

 ## Security